n-laoutaris/n-laoutaris/README.md

 ## Hi there! 👋

-I'm a mathematician and aspiring data scientist with a passion for exploring the world of science and technology through hands-on personal projects.
-From data analysis and machine learning to automation and robotics, I love building things, solving problems, and learning along the way!
+I'm a mathematician and data scientist with a passion for exploring the world of science and technology through hands-on personal projects.
+From data analysis and machine learning to automation and robotics, I love building things, solving problems and learning along the way!

 This space is a work in progress, where I'm documenting and sharing my journey, with the goal of turning my skills and curiosity into meaningful professional experience.